About Conversion Optimizer

 - We recommend not changing the CPA bid more than once every few weeks.
 This will give you time to account for any conversion delays and give Conversion Optimizer time to adjust.

 - Use Conversion Optimizer with existing campaigns.
 The longer a campaign has used conversion tracking and the more conversions it's received in the past 30 days, the more data that Conversion Optimizer can draw upon to make predictions.

 - Keep in mind that changes in ad performance are natural, and you may need to use Conversion Optimizer for some time to get an accurate understanding of its effects on your campaign's performance.

-- Don't make huge changes to a campaign while running Conversion Optimizer (example: deleting all ad groups and replacing them with new ones).
-Do make small changes to your campaign that fit your business needs (examples: adding/deleting keywords, changing creative, changing landing page).
+- Don't make huge changes to a campaign while running Conversion Optimizer (example: removing all ad groups and replacing them with new ones).
+Do make small changes to your campaign that fit your business needs (examples: adding/removing keywords, changing creative, changing landing page).

 - Don't remove your conversion tracking code from your website or move it to a different location while running Conversion Optimizer.
 Doing either of these could result in significant changes in which clicks lead to reported conversions.
 As a result, Conversion Optimizer may need up to several weeks to adjust to these changes.